Black Sun

 In the holy city of Tova, the winter solstice is usually a time for celebration and renewal, but this year it coincides with a solar eclipse, a rare celestial event proscribed by the Sun Priest as an unbalancing of the world.

 Meanwhile, a ship launches from a distant city bound for Tova and set to arrive on the solstice.
 The captain of the ship, Xiala, is a disgraced Teek whose song can calm the waters around her as easily as it can warp a man’s mind.
 Her ship carries one passenger.
-Described as harmless, the passenger, Serapio, is a young man, blind, scarred, and cloaked …
+Described as harmless, the passenger, Serapio, is a young man, blind, …

 4 editions